BACK YARD

 The Happy Hermit

 As a physically disabled person, my Rule of Life has always been and will continue to be frankly aspirational, since my disabilities cause chaos in my schedule, I have little to no assistance, and my finances are like a straight-jacket.
 I am at the mercy of my circumstances, but I recognize the one crucial blessing that I have the "retirement" income to support my basic sustenance.
-My misfortunes are all my path to Heaven.
+My misfortunes are the cobblestones on the path to Heaven.

 Chaplet of Our Lady of Sorrows